Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

 Importantly, we assume that dispersion relations in both systems are not necessarily the same (meaning $\omega_b \neq \omega$ and $k_b \neq k$), which in the context of classical particles can be realized for instance by different masses, or different length of the rods (in the case of hard rod gas).
-Non-equal dispersions generically prohibit the existence of athermal state and thermal states are the only fixed points of \eqref{eq:Master_general}.
+Non-equal dispersions generically prohibit~\cite{Lebek2024} the existence of athermal state and thermal states (given by Maxwell-Boltzmann distributions) are the only fixed points of \eqref{eq:Master_general}.

-The situation of equal dispersion happens when both gases consist of identical free classical particles $k(\lambda)=\lambda$ and $\omega(\lambda)=\lambda^2/2$, the momentum-energy conservation laws imply that scattering amounts to permutation of velocities.
-We readily find the stationary state which is
+The complementary situation of equal dispersion happens when both gases consist of identical free particles with $k(\lambda)=\lambda$ and $\omega(\lambda)=\lambda^2/2$.
+The momentum-energy conservation laws imply then that scattering amounts to permutation of velocities meaning that $\lambda=\lambda_b'$ and $\lambda_b=\lambda'$.
+We readily find the stationary state in such case which is

-Obviously, if $\rho^{(b)}$ is athermal then the state above is athermal as well.
-This is the simplest example of dynamics leading to non-thermal stationary state.
+Obviously, if $\rhop^{(b)}$ is athermal then the state above is athermal as well.
+The case of two classical gases with equal dispersions is the simplest example of dynamics leading to non-thermal stationary state.

-Remarkably, this changes in the \textit{grazing limit} of the equation \eqref{eq:Master_general}, which amounts to restricting possible processes to only these, where the momentum exchange is small.
-In that limit, the collision integral acquires the Landau form
+Remarkably, the conclusion about lack of non-thermal fixed points in the case of non-equal dispersions changes in the \textit{grazing limit} of the equation \eqref{eq:Master_general}, which amounts to restricting possible scattering processes to only these, where the momentum exchange is small.
+In that limit, the collision integral acquires the form of Landau-like kinetic equation~\cite{Resibois,Balescu1997}